Some recent research studies have found biological changes in new fathers — even at the hormonal and brain cell level.

 We might hesitate to draw strong conclusions based on hormone and brain studies — especially when they involve rats and monkeys.
 Nevertheless, these findings are consistent with what we have found to be true: fatherhood changes a man.
 That tiny, wrinkly bundle that mostly eats, cries, sleeps and poops holds a powerful fascination for a new dad.

 More importantly, involved fathers change the world for their children in important ways.
-Here at the Center, there are many words we use to describe a father’s powerful influence, but we often come back to these two: unique and irreplaceable.
+Here at fathers.com, there are many words we use to describe a father’s powerful influence, but we often come back to these two: unique and irreplaceable.
 There are negative effects when dads are absent and overwhelmingly positive results when they are involved.
 Non-custodial fathers, step-dads and grandfathers all make critical contributions to children’s development.

 So, dad, don’t take the day-to-day opportunities with your children for granted.
 Savor those rushes of hormones that help make fathering so rewarding.
 It’s those joy-filled moments that create memories and build unique and irreplaceable connections between fathers and children.